-See attached document, which is a marked up version of the prior LRWG proposal submitted as APF #14 and discussed by LATF at their 2/16 call.
+See attached document, which is a marked up version of the earlier LRWG proposal submitted to LAFT at the NAIC Spring National Meeting in New Orleans.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)